szjani/predaddy/src/predaddy/messagehandling/README.md

 In this example the methods are being called in the following sequence: `handler3`, `handler1`, `handler2`.

+## Stop propagation

+The `MessageBus` implementation may support propagation stopping.
+It means that if a message implements `PropagationStoppable`, and a particular message handler calls `stopPropagation()` on the message object, then the message bus will not call the rest of the message handlers. `SimpleMessageBus` and all of its subclasses support this feature.

+Hint: You can use `PropagationStopTrait`.

 ## More details

 ### Handler methods/functions